Hyperballistic transport in dense systems of charged particles under ac electric fields

 In most cases, the medium contains a large number of oscillating modes, so we can regard the collection of oscillating eigenfrequencies as continuous.
 Therefore, the sum might be replaced with the integral $\int g(\omega)d\omega$, where $g(\omega)=\sum_i\delta(\omega-\omega_i)$ is the density of vibrational states.
 Thus, in the continuum limit, the friction kernel (\ref{eq:memoryFunction}) may be written as

 where we have set $m_i=m_0$ for all bath oscillators $i$.
 Following Zwanzig \cite{Zwanzig2001}, we assume a Debye form for the density of states of the bath:

 where $g_0$ is a constant, and $\omega_D$ is the cut-off frequency (highest frequency) of the system (e.g. in a plasma this could be the electron plasma frequency).
-This choice is motivated by the fact that the main low-energy excitations in the plasma are sound waves with some dispersion relation $\omega(k) = c k$, where $c$ is the sound speed.
+This choice is motivated by the fact that the main low-energy excitations in the system are sound waves with some dispersion relation $\omega(k) = c k$, where $c$ is the sound speed.
 The corresponding density of states of these low-energy eigenmodes $\omega$ is thus given by the quadratic Debye form \cite{Khrapak}.
 While also higher-energy vibration modes are potentially important in $g(\omega)$ (e.g. Langmuir waves etc), it should be noted that the factor $\omega^2$ in the denominator of the integrand function in Eq. \eqref{eq:memoria13} gives a larger weight to the low-energy vibration modes contained in $g(\omega)$.
 For a realistic plasma or dusty plasma, these will be vibration eigenmodes linked to the ion dynamics.
 For very dense dusty plasmas, they may coincide with acoustic modes of the dusty particles.